smatechnologies/opcon-cli-java/README.md

 ### Linux Instructions
 [FILES WILL SOON BE AVAILABLE]

-Download OpConCLI_Linux.tar file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).
+Download OpConCLI_Linux.tar.gz file from the desired [release available here](https://github.com/SMATechnologies/opcon-cli-java/releases).

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.